Kid-Favorite Easy Casseroles: Simple Meals Made Fun

 - 1 ½ cups broccoli florets, steamed until tender-crisp

-- 1/2 cup plain Greek yogurt (adds creaminess and tang)
+- ½ cup plain Greek yogurt (adds creaminess and a subtle tang)

 - 1 teaspoon garlic powder

-- 1/2 teaspoon smoked paprika (adds subtle warmth)
+- ½ teaspoon smoked paprika (for a hint of smoky warmth)

 - Salt and freshly ground black pepper, to taste

-- 1/2 cup crushed buttery crackers or panko for topping
+- ½ cup crushed buttery crackers or panko breadcrumbs for topping

 Instructions

 - Cook elbow macaroni according to package directions until al dente.
-Drain and set aside.
+Drain thoroughly and set aside.
+Al dente pasta holds its shape better in the casserole.

-- Steam broccoli florets until just tender (about 3-4 minutes), then rinse with cold water to stop cooking and maintain vibrant color.
+- Steam broccoli florets until they are just tender-crisp, about 3-4 minutes.
+Immediately rinse them under cold water to stop the cooking process and preserve their vibrant green color.
+This step prevents mushy broccoli.

-- In a large mixing bowl, combine the cooked chicken, cooked pasta, steamed broccoli, cream of mushroom soup, milk, Greek yogurt, garlic powder, smoked paprika, and half of the shredded cheese.
-Mix gently until everything is evenly coated.
-Season with salt and pepper to taste.
+- In a large mixing bowl, combine the shredded rotisserie chicken, cooked elbow macaroni, steamed broccoli florets, cream of mushroom soup, milk, and Greek yogurt.
+Add the garlic powder, smoked paprika, and half of the shredded cheddar cheese.
+Gently mix everything together until all ingredients are evenly coated.
+Season generously with salt and freshly ground black pepper to your family’s preference.

-- Bake uncovered for 30-35 minutes, or until bubbling around the edges and the topping is golden brown.
+- Bake uncovered for 30-35 minutes.
+The casserole is ready when the edges are bubbling and the cracker topping is a beautiful golden brown.

 Creative Twists on Classic Casserole Recipes to Delight Young Palates